-The idea behind "roading" is to transfer leash pressure off of your dog's neck and distributes it across his chest and shoulders.
+The idea behind "roading" is to transfer leash pressure off of your dog's neck and distribute it across his chest and shoulders.
 Roading provides resistance and is similar to weight training for humans.

 Put your dog in a harness and slowly walk him down the road.
 Pulling is a natural thing for most dogs, and once the pressure is off their necks they tend to pull even harder.
 You need to be prepared for how strong you dog might already be and brace yourself.
 A big part of the resistance comes from you holding the dog back.
 Many of my young dogs are solid muscle and they can drag some folks down.
 I dig in my heels and hold on tight.
 It's a great workout for both of us.